blynchNDI/apollobuildscriptdev/README.md

 The appspec.yml file is a short configuration file that provides the information specifying the OS it will be deployed on, where to deploy the code, and which scripts to run in what order.
 Note that CodeDeploy will only work successfully if it is located in the top most directory.
 See below in the Usage section for more details on the deployment.

-### moveconfig.sh and buildapollo.sh
+### prebuild.sh and buildapollo.sh

-The moveconfig.sh and buildapollo.sh files are the two scripts for deploying Apollo.
-The moveconfig.sh file runs before deployment and copies the settings.ini file up a directory so that it is not overwritten on deployment.
+The prebuild.sh and buildapollo.sh files are the two scripts for deploying Apollo.
+The prebuild.sh file runs before deployment, stopping the application and then copying the settings.ini file up a directory so that it is not overwritten on deployment.
 The buildapollo.sh file copies back the settings file and deploys the application.
 In order to completely ensure that the docker containers are rebuilt from the new version of the code and not from the existing images, the script removes all existing docker images.
 All application data in the database is kept in Docker volumes which are not touched, so no data is lost and the application will redeploy with all of the same data it had previously.

 ## Required Setup